 What are the risks of epidural anesthesia?

 - Epidurals may cause your blood pressure to suddenly drop.
-For this reason your blood pressure will be routinely checked to help ensure an adequate blood flow to your baby.
+For this reason, your blood pressure will be routinely checked to help ensure an adequate blood flow to your baby.
 If there is a sudden drop in blood pressure, you may need to be treated with IV fluids, medications, and oxygen.

 - You may experience a severe headache caused by leakage of spinal fluid.
 Less than 1% of women experience this side effect.
-If symptoms persist, a procedure called a “blood patch”, which is an injection of your blood into the epidural space, can be performed to relieve the headache.
+If symptoms persist, a procedure called a “blood patch”, which is an injection of your blood into the epidural space, can be performed to relieve a headache.

 - After your epidural is placed, you will need to alternate sides while lying in bed and have continuous monitoring for changes in fetal heart rate.
 Lying in one position can sometimes cause labor to slow down or stop.

-- You might experience the following side effects: shivering, ringing of the ears, backache, soreness where the needle is inserted, nausea, or difficulty urinating.
+- You might experience the following side effects: shivering, a ringing of the ears, backache, soreness where the needle is inserted, nausea, or difficulty urinating.

 - You might find that your epidural makes pushing more difficult and additional medications or interventions may be needed such forceps or cesarean.
 Talk to your doctor when creating your birth plan about what interventions he or she generally uses in such cases.

-- For a few hours after the birth the lower half of your body may feel numb.
+- For a few hours after the birth, the lower half of your body may feel numb.
 Numbness will require you to walk with assistance.

 - In rare instances, permanent nerve damage may result in the area where the catheter was inserted.

 - Though research is somewhat ambiguous, most studies suggest that some babies will have trouble “latching on” causing breastfeeding difficulties.
-Other studies suggest that a baby might experience respiratory depression, fetal malpositioning, and an increase in fetal heart rate variability, thus increasing the need for forceps, vacuum, cesarean deliveries and episiotomies.
+Other studies suggest that a baby might experience respiratory depression, fetal malpositioning, and an increase in fetal heart rate variability, thus increasing the need for forceps, vacuum, cesarean deliveries, and episiotomies.